jundalisay/superb/content/en/research/sismondi/economy/chapter-7b.md

-+++
+---
+heading: "Chapter 7b"
-title= "Food Production"
+title: "Food Production"
-date= 2022-03-27
+date: 2022-03-14
-image= "/covers/sismondi.jpg"
+image: "/covers/sismondi.jpg"
-description= "Abstractly, the multiplication of food follows a geometrical progression like the multiplication of men" linkb= "/research/sismondi/economy/chapter-7" linkbtext= "Chapter 7" linkf= "/research/sismondi/economy/chapter-7b" linkftext= "Chapter 7b"
+description: "Abstractly, the multiplication of food follows a geometrical progression like the multiplication of men"
-+++
+---

 Abstractly, the multiplication of food follows a geometrical progression like the multiplication of men.
 It follows it only much faster.
 In a given space and time, this progression is not followed any more by the one species than the other.